UTNkar/moore/README.md

 - `./website/manage.py test` - to test with our Django test suites
 - `flake8 website` - to run the flake8 style enforcer

+## Translating

+Project Moore intends to be multilingual.
+The web application is available in both Swedish and English.
+Whenever any translatable text is added or changed it should be translated using translation files.

+*Within Project Moore we use American English.*

+To create translations for an app:

+1. `cd website/<appname>`
+1. `../manage.py makemessages`
+2. This will create or update the files under `website/<appname>/locale/`.
+3. Use poedit (or your favourite tool -- please do not use a plain text editor since those cannot handle all the subtleties) to fix the translations.
+4. `../manage.py compilemessages`

 ## License